developer0hye/Genetic-Piecewise-Linear-Approximation/README.md

 Creating a PLA creates its own optimization problem.

-Obviously the best piecewise linear approximation would use an infinite number of linear pieces to fit the curve.
+Obviously the best PLA would use an infinite number of linear pieces to fit the curve.